π§ Keras Integration

 Deep learning for humans, orchestrated by flowyml.

-Key insight: Add one callback, get full experiment tracking, training history visualization, and auto-extracted model metadata for free.
+How to track Keras training runs automatically with zero boilerplate.
+Add one callback, get full experiment tracking and auto-extracted model metadata for free.

 Why Keras + flowyml?